sada-02/Survive_IF_You_CAN/README.md

 hunger_sys.cs -> for handling the hunger of the player .

-camera_follow.cs -> for moving camera along with the player .
+camera_follow.cs -> for moving camera along with the player and its interactions with other game objects in the game .

 arrow.cs -> for handling the arrow object on the screen .

 StatsImprovement.cs -> for handling the upgrade stat screen like check whether elements required are present or not and showing the list of items required for upgrading .

-StatsImprovementUI.cs -> for handling the upgrade screen UI .
+StatsImprovementUI.cs -> for handling the upgrade screen UI and integrating the interaction and display simultaneously .

-player.cs -> main script for player handling and integrating all the necessary features for interaction with the other game objects with the players like when to walk , run , attack , use items from inventory , take damage , pause/resume the game , etc .
+player.cs -> main script for player handling and integrating all the necessary features for interaction with the other game objects with the players like when to walk , run , attack , use items from inventory , take damage , pause/resume the game , updating hunger and stamina .

 #### inventory folder
 inventory_item.cs -> attributes to the inventory item .

-inventory_player.cs -> handling a single slot of the inventory and have all the functions required for modifying it .
+inventory_player.cs -> handling a single slot of the inventory and have all the functions required for modifying it like adding items if possible or removing the items or splitting or clearing it .

-inventory_holder.cs -> handles inventory of the player .
+inventory_holder.cs -> handles inventory of the player and provides refrences to it .

+inventory_sys.cs -> main inventory script handling the entire inventory system , handling multiple slots at once , checking whether we can add item or not , if possible where to add , removing items , checking for presence of item within the inventory .

+Inventory_UI.cs -> handles the interaction of mouse slot with the inventory slot like on clicking an item on inventory would pick it up , once picked item would follow it or clear it once clicked outside the inventory UI .

+inventorySlots_UI.cs -> managing the UI of the items in inventory slots before and after their interactions .

+item_pickup.cs -> script managing the functionality of picking an item present on the scene .

+inventory_display.cs -> backbone for managing the interaction and display of inventory like picking up the item , place an item , split , swap or stack item .

+staticInventoryDisplay.cs -> script to manage and display a static inventory linking a UI slots in the inventory system, ensuring the inventory is correctly displayed and updated in real-time as items are added, removed, or modified .